8 Steps to Register as a Contractor in Washington State

 8. Submit your Application and Required Docs to L&I

-Note- It is recommended to walk directly into your local L&I Office to submit documents, but if you submit by mail the address is listed below.
+Note: It is recommended to physically submit your documents at your local L&I Office.
+If you are submitting by mail the address is as follows:

 Department of Labor & Industries